Course Description

 Artifacts/Due Dates

-Jan 17 Introduction (slides) Meta: How to Read a Paper
+Jan 13 Introduction (slides) Meta: How to Read a Paper Assignment 1 Released

 Tools: SpotBugs, cppcheck